A Baire Category Approach to Besicovitch's Theorem and Measure Regularity: Measure Regularity Results

-Again, one can check that these do indeed code subtrees of $T_F$ (pruned subtrees if necessary), that they each extend the string $\tau$, and that their existence is provable in $\text{RCA}_0$.
-(In particular, each $Y_i$ is computable from $Z$ and any $Y_j$ of lower index.)
+Again, one can check that these do indeed code subtrees of $T_F$ (pruned subtrees if necessary), that they each extend the string $\tau$, and that they must exist in any $\omega$-model of $\text{RCA}_0$.
+(In particular, each $Y_i$ is computable from $Z$ and $Y_{i-1}$.)